Birdboy: The Forgotten Children: Plot

 Dinky, Sandra and Little Fox make their way to the landfill, where they find Little White Mouse's brother still there, scavenging copper for money.
 The brother leads them to the contraband dealer Uncle Klauss.
 The kids hope to get a boat on which to leave the island, but they can only afford a large inflatable pool toy duck.
 Continuing through the landfill, the kids get ambushed by a tribe of scavenger rats known as the Forgotten Children.
 Zachariah's parrot sees the capture, and flies to Birdboy to warn him that the Forgotten Children plan to execute the kids.
 Filled with rage, Birdboy allows the demon to take over, turning him into gigantic, fire breathing raptor.
-In this form, Birdboy decimates the Forgotten Children and destroys their settlement.
+In this form, Birdboy decimates the Forgotten Children as a ferocious scuffle and destroys their settlement.

 Once freed, Dinky searches for Birdboy and finds her scared friend reverted to his normal form.
 Dinky pleads with Birdboy to come with them, and finally tells him that she loves him.
 Overjoyed, Birdboy agrees to guide the kids on the inflatable duck from the air.
 But a storm capsizes the toy duck, and then the police spot Birdboy and shoot him one last time.
 Zachariah uses his fishing boat to rescue the kids, but he then returns them to their homes.
 Later on, Zachariah tries to fish again, only to salvage a dying Birdboy from the ocean's bottom.
 Birdboy's own glowing bug emerges from his dying breath.
 The bug gathers many other bugs, and they fly to Dinky's room.
 The bugs lead her to Birdboy's grotto, where she finds the golden acorns that may someday revive the island.